- This story is regularly updated for relevance. Last updated: July 13, 2021

-Lengthy lockdowns and stress surrounding the COVID-19 pandemic has caused an extreme increase in Tourette Syndrome diagnoses and tics in teenage girls.
+Lengthy lockdowns and stress surrounding the COVID-19 pandemic have caused an extreme increase in Tourette Syndrome diagnoses and tics in teenage girls.

 Tourette Syndrome is a neurological condition which impacts the nervous system, causing people to experience “tics.”
 Tics are repetitives motions, sounds, or twitches which can fall into two categories: motor tics and vocal tics.
 Motor tics involve movement of the body, while vocal tics are based on sounds.
 These tics can be simple and focused to a small area of the body or complex and widespread.